hicked/SYSC4001_A1/README.md

 Additionally, explain how system Calls are related to Interrupts and explain how the Interrupt hardware mechanism is used to implement System Calls.
 [Student 2]

-A sytstem call is a request sent by a user program to perform ask the OS to perform tasks which are normally reserved for the OS.
+A sytstem call is a request sent by a user program to ask the OS to perform tasks which are normally reserved for the OS.
 There are six main categories of system calls:
 - Process control
 - File management